datajerk/ctf-write-ups/redpwnctf2020/kevin-higgs/README.md

 To leak libc, just read the PLT address from the GOT.

-The libc can be obtained by reading the included `Dockerfile`.  _This did not need to be included, it could have been discovered_, e.g. the last 3 nibbles of the challenge server `setvbuf` is `700` (leaked from above), and can be search with [libc-database](https://github.com/niklasb/libc-database):
+The libc can be obtained by reading the included `Dockerfile`.
+BTW, this did not need to be included, it could have been discovered, e.g. the last 3 nibbles of the challenge server `setvbuf` is `700` (leaked from above), and can be search with [libc-database](https://github.com/niklasb/libc-database):

 ```bash
 # libc-database/find setvbuf 700 | grep i386